Endowment Fund Policies

 Spending rule for endowed funds

 The university's spending rule has to balance two competing goals: the need to fund the operating budget at a rate that is stable and predictable year after year, and the obligation to protect the value of endowment assets against inflation.
 Yale combines a long-term spending rate of 5.25 percent of the total endowment value with a smoothing rule that adjusts spending gradually in accordance with changes in the endowment market value.
 In years in which the endowment is appreciating rapidly, the actual spending rate remains lower than the target rate.
 For the same reason, in a declining market, the actual spending rate can be higher than the target rate while the smoothing formula cushions the reductions in the amounts available to the operating budget.
-In January 2008, Yale announced that in the future, its endowment formula will be modified to place a floor of 4.5 percent on the expected payout rate and a ceiling of 6 percent.
+The payout formula also has a floor and a ceiling intended to prevent the spending rate from falling below 4.0% of endowment market value in years when market value is growing rapidly, or rising above 6.5% in years when market value is declining rapidly.
+The spending policy is reviewed occasionally by the Board of Trustees.

 Administrative charge on endowed funds